History of Rehearsals for Growth

 In 1985 I was taught theater improvisation games by my late spouse, actress and teacher of acting Gloria Maddox.
 For four years I performed team improvisational comedy for a hobby as a member of a troupe of amateur actors who shared my fascination with walking on stage in front of a paying audience without anyone in the theater knowing what was going to happen next.
 I suppose I was drawn to the thrill of performing publicly “on the edge” where, unlike in the improvisational art we call “psychotherapy,” the consequences of “failure” are merely esthetic.

 During a practice session with my improvisation troupe one day, I noticed that a visiting player was finding it very difficult to co-create a good scene with one of our better players, yet succeeded effortlessly when working with other partners.
 At that moment, I connected this event to my frequent clinical experience of observing persons who appeared socially skilled and emotionally balanced when seen individually, but who displayed considerable dysfunction when seen in the company of their spouses.
 I grasped that good improvising has a lot in common with good relationship functioning: both require offering others a clear sense of oneself, cooperation, support, attending closely to others, giving up anxious over-control, and making others look good.

-Starting in 1987 and continuing to the present, RfG has been presented at nearly 200 conferences and staff trainings to mental health professionals.
+Starting in 1987 and continuing to the present, RfG has been presented at over 250 conferences and staff trainings to mental health professionals.

-Another recent development has been the expanded, successful application of RfG to working with populations that I had not worked with in my private practice where RfG was developed.
-This expansion has resulted from therapists in agency-based practice applying RfG to group therapy with adolescents and with adult substance-abusers.
-As more therapists employed in agency settings are trained, further development of RfG is expected.
+Another recent development has been the expanded, successful application of RfG to working with populations that I had not encountered in my private practice when RfG was developed.
+This expansion has resulted from therapists in agency-based practice applying RfG to other populations, such as group therapy with adolescents, adult substance-abusers, and working with geriatric populations.
+As more therapists employed in agency settings became RfG-trained, expansion of RfG applications has proceeded.